 - 13.1 The lowest paid employees under a contract of employment with the Council are employed on full time (37 hours) equivalent salaries in accordance with the minimum spinal column point currently in use within Grade 1 of the Council's grading structure.
-As at 1 April 2023, with the deletion of the bottom point of the pay spine, spinal column point 2 is now the minimum point with an hourly rate of £11.59 per hour (pending the pay award for 2024/25). - 13.2 The Council runs an apprenticeship scheme and payments are made in line with the shared apprenticeship scheme. - 13.3 The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this Pay Policy Statement.
+As at 1 April 2024, spinal column point 2 is the minimum point with an hourly rate of £12.26 per hour (pending the pay award for 2025/26).
+See section below on real Living Wage. - 13.2 The Council runs an apprenticeship scheme, and payments are made in line with the shared apprenticeship scheme. - 13.3 The relationship between the rate of pay for the lowest paid and Chief Officers is determined by the processes used for determining pay and grading structures as set out earlier in this Pay Policy Statement.